A new class of traversable exponential wormhole metrics: Results and discussion

-The effective refractive indices of these modified metrics are continous in the whole region of spacetime and they decrease asymptotically as $r\to \infty$.
+The effective refractive indices of these newly constructed metrics are continous in the whole region of spacetime and they decrease asymptotically as $r\to \infty$.
 The lensing properties of these metrics are notably different from the Schwarzschild metric in the strong field region.
-The innermoststable circular orbits and the unstable photon spheres still exist for these modified metrics but locations of ISCO and Photon spheres are slightly shifted from those of Schwarzschild spacetime.
-Again the Regge-Wheeler potentials for the various values of spin are also found out to be continous, these values shows no discontinuity unlike the Schwarzschild metric.
-So from the above discussed factors we can conclude that the metrics we have formulated are some forms of general traversable exponential wormhole metrics and all the three types of metrics and other metrics which can be obtained from these three types would share same throat for the same spatial component (temporal component may be different) and for same range of values of $m$.
-All these formulated traversable wormhole metrics violate the necessary Null Energy Condition near the throat or we can say that the throats are filled with some exotic matter.
+The innermost stable circular orbits and the unstable photon spheres still exist for these modified metrics but locations of ISCO and Photon spheres are slightly shifted from those of Schwarzschild spacetime.
+Again the Regge-Wheeler potentials for the various values of spin are also found out to be continous, whereas the Regge-Wheeler potential for Schwarzschild is only formal since one is behind a horizon(Schwarzschild metric has a horizon at $r=\frac{m}{2}$) and cannot interact with the domain of outer communication.

+So from the above discussed factors we can conclude that the metrics we have formulated are some forms of a new class of general traversable exponential wormhole metrics.
+All the three types of metrics and other metrics which can be obtained from these three types would share same throat for the same spatial component (temporal component may be different) and for same range of values of $m$.
+All these novel traversable wormhole metrics violate the necessary Null Energy Condition near the throat or we can say that the throats are filled with some exotic matter.
 It was thought that exotic matters required to maintain their mouths opened.
 One could saythat the phantom energy could provide an infinite source of exotic matter necessary to comfort wormhole geometries.
-We can argue that these exponential metrics has a natural explanation in terms of general relativity coupled to a phantom field. \\
+We can argue that these exponential metrics has a natural explanation in terms of general relativity coupled to a phantom field.
+Although the calculations of these wormhole metrics are complicated at present, but doing further research, the calculations can be simplified in the near future which will definitely give some important results and make a significant contribution in the theory of wormholes.